Arcade game: Arcade video games (1970s to present)

 The arcade market had recovered by 1986, with the help of software conversion kits, the arrival of popular beat 'em up games (such as Kung-Fu Master and Renegade), and advanced motion simulator games (such as Sega's "taikan" games including Hang-On, Space Harrier and Out Run).
 However, the growth of home video game systems such as the Nintendo Entertainment System led to another brief arcade decline towards the end of the 1980s.
 Fighting games like Street Fighter II (1991) and Mortal Kombat (1992) helped to revive it in the early 1990s, leading to a renaissance for the arcade industry.
 3D graphics were popularized in arcades during the early 1990s with games such as Sega's Virtua Racing and Virtua Fighter, with later arcade systems such as the Sega Model 3 remaining considerably more advanced than home systems through the late 1990s.
 However, the improved capabilities of home consoles and computers to mimic arcade video games during this time drew crowds away from arcades.

 Up until about 1996, arcade video games had remained the largest sector of the global video game industry, before arcades declined in the late 1990s, with the console market surpassing arcade video games for the first time around 1997–1998.
 Arcade video games declined in the Western world during the 2000s, with most arcades serving highly specialized experiences that cannot be replicated in the home, including lines of pinball and other arcade games, coupled with other entertainment options such as restaurants or bars.
 Among newer arcade video games include games like Dance Dance Revolution that require specialized equipment, as well as games incorporating motion simulation or virtual reality.
 Arcade games had remained popular in Asian regions until around the late 2010s as popularity began to wane; when once there were around 26,000 arcades in Japan in 1986, there were only about 4,000 in 2019.
 The COVID-19 pandemic in 2020 and 2021 also drastically hit the arcade industry, forcing many of the large long-standing arcades in Japan to close.

 Trade associations

 American Amusement Machine Association

 The American Amusement Machine Association (AAMA) is a trade association established in 1981.
 It represents the American coin-operated amusement machine industry, including 120 arcade game distributors and manufacturers.

 Amusement & Music Operators Association

-The Amusement & Music Operators (AMOA), a trade founded in 1957.
+The Amusement & Music Operators (AMOA), a trade founded in 1948.
 It was composed by 1,700 members up to 1995.
-In music industry, forged license-compliance programs with right groups ASCAP, BMI or SESAC, and it represented the country's licensed jukebox owners.
+In music industry, forged license-compliance programs with right groups ASCAP, BMI or SESAC, and it represented the United States' licensed jukebox owners.